Skip to content

 Special School Provision

-Children accessing a special school Foundation Stage class have long-term complex needs.
+Special schools offer provision for children with long-term complex needs.
+There are several special schools in Cornwall.
 A child can be considered for a place from 3 years old once they have an Education, Health and Care Plan.
-We fund places at:

 Education Otherwise Than At School (EOTAS)